-The majority of lenders require you to be self employed for at least two to three years however some can consider people who have been self employed for only one year!
+To get a self employed home loan, most lenders require you to be self employed for at least two to three years, however some can consider people who have been self employed for only one year!

-If you have been working one year or more, speak to us today on 1300 889 743 or enquire online to find out how you can get approved for a mortgage.
+If you’ve been self-employed for one year or more, speak to us today on 1300 889 743 or fill in our free assessment form to find out how you can get approved for a mortgage.

 What if I’ve been self-employed for less than a year?

-One of our lenders can approve loans for people who have been self employed for between one and two years as long as they have been in the same line of work for some time and have at least one years financials for your new business.
+One of our lenders can approve loans for people who have been self employed for between one and two years as long as they have been in the same line of work for some time and have at least one year’s financials for the new business.

-A good example of someone we can help would be a plumber with his own business that has been operating one year who was previously employed as a plumber for five years.
+A good example of someone we can help would be a plumber with his own business, who has been operating one year, who was previously employed as a plumber for five years.

-If you are concerned that your employment situation may make you ineligible for a home loan, please call us on 1300 889 743 or enquire online.
-We specialise in helping self-employed people get mortgages with great rates!
+If you’re concerned that your employment situation may make you ineligible for a home loan, please call us on 1300 889 743 or fill in our free assessment form.
+We specialise in helping self-employed people get home loan products with great rates!